-Prior to 1 January 2018, the consolidated accounts were prepared under the historical cost convention, except for derivative financial instruments, equity instruments and government bonds, which were measured at fair value.
-Following the adoption of IFRS 9, a number of other financial instruments have been measured at fair value, including debtor loans and vendor finance loans.
+The consolidated accounts were prepared under the historical cost convention, except for derivative financial instruments, equity instruments, government bonds and debtor loans which were measured at fair value.

-The consolidated accounts are presented in euro (or €), which is the Group's functional and presentational currency.
-The figures shown in the consolidated accounts are stated in (€) thousands.
+The consolidated accounts are presented in euro (or \in), which is the Group's functional and presentational currency.
+The figures shown in the consolidated accounts are stated in (\in) thousands.